Centre for Organization and Time (COT)

 (In Danish: Innovationers Temporalitet)

-Co-leaders: Professor Tor Hernes & Professor Silviya Svejenova, Centre for Organizational Time, Department of Organisation (IOA), Copenhagen Business School
+Co-leaders: Professor Tor Hernes & Professor Silviya Svejenova, Centre for Organization and Time, Department of Organisation (IOA), Copenhagen Business School

 Sub-projects: Assistant Professor Iben Sandal Stjerne, Post Doc Miriam Feuls, Associate Professor Mie Plotnikof